 Most deposit and withdrawal methods are free of charge with either broker.
 While every deposit and withdrawal method at GO Markets is free of charge, customers of IC Markets are charged AUD $20 if funds are transferred via international bank wire.
 View our IC Markets deposit page for more details for this broker.

 Both GO Markets and IC Markets provide ECN-style account types with low commission fees and are seen as trustworthy by retail investors around the globe.
-Yet, narrower spreads and more diverse product range results in IC Markets being the best online broker overall when compared to GO Markets.
+Yet, narrower spreads and a more diverse product range results in IC Markets being the best online broker overall when compared to GO Markets.
 As well as tighter spreads, IC Markets also offer unique features such as an Islamic trading account option, 24/7 customer support and emerging Cryptocurrency CFD products, making IC Markets the clear winner when compared to GO Markets.

 Justin Grossbard has been investing for the past 20 years and writing for the past 10.
 He co-founded Compare Forex Brokers in 2014 after working with the foreign exchange trading industry for several years.
 He also founded a number of FinTech and digital startups including Innovate Online and SMS Comparison.
 Justin holds a Masters Degree and an Honours in Commerce from Monash University.
 He and his wife Paula live in Melbourne, Australia with his son and Siberian cat.
 In his spare time, he watches Australian Rules Football and invests on global markets.